§ Trust Spanning Protocol (TSP) Specification

 in endpoint B

 .
-The Thread_ID is recorded by both endpoints and used in all future messages.
+The Digest is recorded by both endpoints and can be used in future messages in <VID_a, VID_b>

 If endpoint B